bitspent/conway-game-of-life/README.md

 Creating / Overriding existing (others) cell is no allowed

-You can see only on empty location within your own color!
+You can seed only on empty location within your own color

 # Game Of Life Rules